Our Favorite Hotels in Venice

 - Best Neighborhoods in Venice for Sightseeing: San Marco, Dorsoduro, Cannaregio

-Venice isn’t particularly renowned for its nightlife, but Dorsoduro is popular for its cluster of lively bars that are concentrated mostly around the Campo Santa Margherita, fueled by the large student contingent residing in the neighborhood.
-For a more sedate drinking scene, it’s worth trying the bars in the tiny streets of San Polo and also around the Campo San Giacomo dell’Orio in Santa Croce.
+Venice isn’t particularly renowned for its nightlife, but Dorsoduro is popular for its cluster of lively bars that are concentrated mostly around Campo Santa Margherita, fueled by the large student contingent residing in the neighborhood; Caffe Rosso, Margaret DuChamp, and Skillà Bar are popular spots.

 - Best Neighborhoods in Venice for Families: Castello, Lido de Venezia, Giudecca

-- Best Neighborhood in Venice to Stay for First Timers: San Marco
+- Best Neighborhood in Venice to Stay for First Timers: San Marco or Dorsoduro

-If you dream of stepping out of your hotel and finding yourself on Rialto Bridge, or of turning a corner and ending up on the Piazza di San Marco, then San Marco is the sestiere for you.
+If you dream of stepping out of your hotel and finding yourself on the Rialto Bridge, or of turning a corner and ending up on the Piazza di San Marco, then San Marco is the sestiere for you.
 It’s a particularly good base if your time in Venice is limited, since that’s where many of Venice’s top attractions are concentrated.
-Alternatively, consider staying in Dorsoduro, also packed with attractions and just across the Accademia Bridge from San Marco, or in the western part of San Polo near the Rialto Bridge, since you’d be an easy walk or short vaporetto ride from the Piazza San Marco.
+Alternatively, consider staying in Dorsoduro, also packed with attractions and just across the Accademia Bridge from San Marco, or in the western part of San Polo near the Rialto Bridge, since you’d be an easy walk or short vaporetto ride from Piazza San Marco.